The core beliefs of what I preach

 - Verify the investment quality of the funds.

-- Use the research reports of Fundhouse and Morningstar.
+- Study the research reports of Fundhouse and Morningstar.

 - Fundhouse and Morningstar are leading Fund Research and Ratings Providers.